AkstonCap/q-wallet/README.md

 - 🔐 **Session-Based Security** - Session tokens auto-clear when you close your browser
 - 🔑 **PIN Confirmation** - All transactions require PIN re-entry for approval
 - 🌐 **HTTPS Enforcement** - Remote connections must use secure HTTPS protocol
+- 💰 **Transparent Fees** - All transaction and service fees are clearly displayed before confirmation

+### Fee Structure
+The wallet implements a two-tier fee system to ensure sustainability and network security:

+**Nexus Network Fee (Automatic):**
+- 0.01 NXS per additional transaction within 10 seconds
+- Automatically deducted by the Nexus blockchain
+- Not charged by the wallet, but included in fee estimates

+**Distordia Service Fee:**
+- **For NXS sends:** 0.1% of amount (minimum 0.000001 NXS)
+  - Example: 1 NXS = 0.001 NXS fee
+  - Example: 100 NXS = 0.1 NXS fee
+  - Example: 0.001 NXS = 0.000001 NXS fee (minimum)
+- **For token sends:** 0.01 NXS flat fee
+- **For account creation:** 0.01 NXS flat fee

+All fees are clearly displayed in the transaction summary before you confirm.
+Service fees are sent to the Distordia development address to support ongoing wallet development and maintenance.

 ### Best Practices
 1. ✅ Use strong, unique passwords (minimum 8 characters)